mailsvb/circuit-api-sdk/README.md

 con.on('log', console.log);
 con.on('error', console.error);

-// listener for itemAdded events con.on('itemAdded', console.log);
+// listener for item added events con.on('itemAdded', console.log);

-// listener for itemUpdated events con.on('itemUpdated', console.log);
+// listener for item updated events con.on('itemUpdated', console.log);

+// listener for item read events con.on('itemRead', console.log);

 // listener for presence events con.on('presence', console.log);

+// listener for activity created events con.on('activityCreated', console.log);

-// listener for activity stream events con.on('activityStream', console.log);
+// listener for activity read events con.on('activityRead', console.log);

 // login and do stuff
 con.login()